Erotemic/progiter/README.rst

 can be done either via an iterable interface or using the manual API.
 Using the iterable interface is most common.

+ProgIter is unthreaded.
+This differentiates it from tqdm and rich, which are great, threaded progress indicators have different tradeoffs.
+Single threaded progress gives you synchronous uncluttered logging, increased stability, and unintuitively speed.
+Meanwhile threaded progress bars are more responsive and can look prettier (unless you try to log stdout to disk).

 .. image:: https://i.imgur.com/HoJJYzd.gif
    :height: 300px
    :align: left